Creatine vs Protein: Which is Best to Build Muscle?

 What is Whey Protein?

-Whey is one of two proteins that is found in milk.
+Whey protein is one of two proteins that are found in milk.
 During the cheese-making process, whey isolates itself in the form of a liquid.

 These amino acids are the building blocks your body needs to stimulate the muscle-building process.
 Whey protein also has the highest concentration of leucine that you’ll find in any protein source.